Jesse Quinn Thornton

 Jesse Quinn Thornton (1810–1888) was an American settler of Oregon, active in political, legal, and educational circles.
 He served as the 6th Supreme Judge of the Provisional Government of Oregon, presented Oregon's petition for official territorial status to Congress, served in the Oregon Legislature, and wrote the state's motto.

 Biography

 Early life

 Jesse Quinn Thornton was born August 24, 1810, near Point Pleasant, Virginia (now West Virginia).
 He grew up in Champaign County, Ohio, and studied law in London for nearly three years.
 Returning to the United States, he read law in Virginia and was admitted to the bar in 1833, afterward attending lectures at the University of Virginia.
 In 1835, Thornton moved to Palmyra in western Missouri, where he practiced law; he also edited a newspaper.

-On February 8, 1838, he married the widowed Agnes (Nancy) M. Huston Logue, a teacher.
+On February 8, 1838, he married the widowed Agnes M. "Nancy" Huston Logue, a teacher.
 Thornton, an abolitionist, ran into difficulty in pro-slavery Missouri and in 1841 he and his wife moved across the Mississippi River to Quincy, Illinois.
 Thornton corresponded with newspaper editor Horace Greeley and was acquainted with senators Thomas Hart Benton of Missouri and Stephen A. Douglas of Illinois.